Taste Herkimer: Where to Eat in Upstate New York’s Getaway

 The aroma of freshly griddled pancakes, the comfort of homemade pastries, the warmth of a small-town kitchen — in Herkimer County, every meal carries a sense of place.
 From Adirondack trail towns to historic canal-side villages, the region’s food scene blends simplicity, personality, and local pride.
 Here, dining isn’t rushed or flashy; it’s an invitation to slow down, savor each bite, and connect with the stories and people that shape this corner of Upstate New York.

 Begin your culinary journey in Old Forge, where mountain air, lakeside scenery, and hometown flavors come together.
 Walt’s Diner is a quintessential Adirondack breakfast stop, known for its generous portions and the kind of friendly atmosphere that makes visitors feel like locals.
-Just a short walk away, Frankie’s Taste of Italy serves familiar, comforting dishes that showcase the region’s appreciation for hearty, home-style cooking.
-Visitors can also stop into Ozzie’s Coffee Bar, a cozy spot offering warm pastries, sandwiches, and freshly brewed coffee — the perfect way to refuel before exploring the surrounding trails and lakes.
+At the other end of the charming Main Street, Frankie’s Taste of Italy serves familiar, comforting dishes that showcase the region’s appreciation for hearty, home-style cooking.
+Visitors can also stop into Ozzie’s Coffee Bar, a cozy spot offering warm pastries, sandwiches, and freshly brewed coffee, or Blue Line Coffee House, a larger and well-established café just a short three-minute walk from Lakefront Park, known for its quality espresso drinks and convenient lakeside location — the perfect way to refuel before exploring the surrounding trails and lakes.
 Together, these eateries capture the spirit of Old Forge: warm, welcoming, and unmistakably Adirondack.

 Downtown Discoveries: Little Falls